-A cat's anal glands naturally express a scent-marking liquid when they defecate or rub their hind end on the ground.
-When the duct inside the gland becomes inflamed or swollen, an impaction may occur that prevents the fluid from escaping.
-This can be painful for your cat and lead to further problems and infections.
+A cat's anal glands naturally express a scent-marking liquid when they defecate.
+But sometimes an impaction may occur that prevents the fluid from escaping.
+This can be painful for your cat and lead to further problems like infections.

 Before You Begin

 It is important to understand the function of anal glands (also known as anal sacs) in cats.
-They are small vestigial organs located on both sides of the anus at roughly the 5 and 7 o'clock positions.
+They are small structures located on both sides of the anus at roughly the 5 and 7 o'clock positions.
 Tiny ducts beneath the skin lead to openings next to the anus.

-In cats, the glands' purpose is to leave a powerful territorial scent message via anal sac secretion mixed with feces.
-The firm feces resulting from a natural cat diet "milk" the anal glands while passing through the rectum and anus.
+In cats, the glands' purpose is to leave a powerful territorial scent message via anal sac secretions that are applied to feces.
+A cat's healthy, firm feces "milk" the anal glands while passing through the anus.
 Cats may also spontaneously express anal sac secretions when excited or frightened.

 What You Need

 - Sturdy surface for the cat to stand on: A bathroom counter-top would be excellent.
-You may want to line it with a layer of newspapers first.
+You may want to line it with a layer of newspapers or towels first.

-- Surgical gloves: You'll want to avoid getting the secretions on your hands.
+- Surgical gloves: You'll want to avoid getting the extremely smelly secretions on your hands.